-Other changes introduced under the reauthorization include temporary (three years) authority to use up to 3 percent of the SBIR set-aside for administration, outreach, management of program, and compliance with the statute.
-The Small Business Administration developed new rules based on the reauthorization that resulted in changes to the guidelines for funding.
+Other changes introduced under the reauthorization include temporary (three years) authority to use up to 3 percent of the SBIR set-aside for administration, outreach, management of the program, and compliance with the statute.
+The SBA developed new rules based on the reauthorization that resulted in changes to the guidelines for funding.
 The guidelines now allow larger awards for Phase I and Phase II in the STTR program (see Table 2).
 The new rules also place hard limits on the size of awards, although some waivers are still possible (see Table 3).
-More information about the current rules for program eligibility and other program details can be found at the Small Business Administration Web site.3
+More information about the current rules for program eligibility and other program details can be found at the SBA Web site.3